b3s23love/JSprimecount/README.md

 * assert version: 2.0.0

 ## Setup
-To run this project, just run it using node:
+To run this project, run it using node:

 ```
+$ node install
 $ node main.js
 ```